-I lived across the road in Kenry Street and primary studied at my local school between 1965-1973.
-I also spent many a happy hour in the yard playing football outside of educational hours!
+I lived across the road in Kenry Street and studied at Tonypandy Primary school between 1965-1973.
+I have so many fond memories of my school days at ‘The Academy’ and I also spent many a happy hour in the yard playing football outside of educational hours!

 *Climbing the wall in the gap between the infants and the Kenry Street wall.

 *Getting on the roof to retrieve random soccer balls and getting that non dry paint on one’s hands.

 *Going swimming at Hendrecafn and doing a mile because you could not get out of the pool until you had achieved that goal!